DND-DRDC-RDDC/OS_PyCoMod/README.md

 The project is being released under Open Science (OS), an initiative of the Government of Canada to make the research products of federal scientists open to the public.
 SIRplus was developed by scientists in the Centre for Operational Research and Analysis (CORA) within Defence Research and Development Canada (DRDC) in order to model the spread of COVID-19 in specific populations of interest to the Canadian Armed Forces.

+The primary developers and contributors to this work are:
+ - Mr. Stephen Okazawa
+ - Ms. Josée van den Hoogen
+ - Dr. Steve Guillouzic

-The key components of SIRplus are a set of Python classes:
+SIRplus is composed of a set of Python classes:
  1. model element classes (pools, flows, parameters, equations, and random samples) are used to define the behavior of the system;
  1. users define a custom model class that contains these elements as well as nested sub-models;
  1. a run manager class is used to keep track of various models, initial conditions and saved output; and
  1. a plotter class is used for visualizing the results of model runs.

-Internally, the package implements a numerical differential equation solver to solve the system of equations in discrete time-steps and generate time series output for the state of the system.
+Internally, the package implements a numerical differential equation solver to solve the system of equations in discrete time-steps and to generate time series output for the state of the system.
 SIRplus also allows discrete stochastic flow equations to be created, and the model can be automatically run repeatedly to conduct Monte Carlo simulations and plot the distribution of model outputs.

 ## Installation